 Advantages of IEEE 802 networks

-Utilities expect that the current deployment of Smart Grid networks will have a minimum lifetime of ten (10) to twenty (20) years.
+Utilities expect that the current deployment of Smart Grid networks will have a minimum lifetime of 10 to 20 years.
 In general, IEEE 802 standards support backward-compatibility, as continuous improvements are adopted.
 This framework assists in preventing the need for "fork-lift upgrades" in the field.
-IEEE 802 has more than forty years of history in creating successful, backward-compatible standards.
+IEEE 802 has more than 40 years of history in creating successful, backward-compatible standards.

 Network and devices upgrades are achieved via incremental implementations that support multiple generations of IEEE 802 standards in the same network.
 In addition, the process in IEEE 802 includes the evaluation of coexistence with existing networking technologies to ensure good performance.